Over the last decade, businesses have been encouraged to move their marketing almost entirely online.

 The Problem With Marketing Herd Behavior

 Marketing trends often follow herd behavior.
-When a new platform becomes popular, businesses rush toward it.
-Agencies build services around it.
-Articles and conferences promote it as the future.
+When a new platform becomes popular, businesses rush toward it, agencies build services around it, and articles and conferences promote it as the future.

-Eventually the platform becomes saturated.
-Competition increases.
-Costs rise.
-Attention becomes harder to capture.
+Eventually the platform becomes saturated, competition increases, costs rise, and attention becomes harder to capture.

-This cycle has repeated itself many times in marketing history.
-And it's currently happening across most digital advertising channels.
+This cycle has repeated itself many times in marketing history, and it is currently happening across most digital advertising channels.
 When every company competes for the same online attention, standing out becomes more difficult.

 Why Print Breaks the Pattern